adner/vscode/README.md

 # VS Code fork with MCP Sampling + Tool Calling (SEP-1577)

 > **Disclaimer:** This is not an official or production-ready implementation.
-It was hacked together quickly for a demo video to illustrate how SEP-1577 works in practice.
+It was put together quickly for a demo video to illustrate how SEP-1577 works in practice.
 Use at your own risk.

 This is a fork of [VS Code](https://github.com/microsoft/vscode) that adds support for [SEP-1577: Sampling with Tools](https://modelcontextprotocol.io/seps/1577--sampling-with-tools).